-- 2.5 Report fatalities in the reporting period by gender, using an absolute number, not a rate. - 2.5a Report dangerous occurrences in the reporting period by gender, using an absolute number, not a rate.
-Dangerous occurrences should also be broken down by employees, supervised employees and independent contractors. - 2.6 Report the system of rules applied in recording and reporting accident statistics.
+- 2.5 Report fatalities in the reporting period by gender, using an absolute number, not a rate. - 2.6 Report the system of rules applied in recording and reporting accident statistics.
 The 'ILO Code of Practice on Recording and Notification of Occupational Accidents and Diseases' was developed for the reporting, recording, and notification of workplace accidents.
 Where national law follows the ILO recommendations, it is sufficient to state that fact and that practice follows the law.
 In situations where national law does not comply, indicate which system of rules it applies and their relationship to the ILO code.